Collection & Storage of Human Milk

 Effects of Storage on the Physiochemical and Antibacterial Properties of Human Milk - journal article

-Refrigerator Storage of Expressed Human Milk in the NICU - journal article
+Refrigerator Storage of Expressed Human Milk in the NICU (article is not available)

 ABM Clinical Protocol #8: Human Milk Storage Information for Home Use for Full-Term Infants - journal article